 Besides its waterproofness, the eTrex 10 is also intuitive to use.
 You can view the monochrome display under bright sunlight and operate it with one hand.
 The eTrex 10 features a worldwide base map that lets you know where you are and where you’re going.
 It has a highly sensitive GPS receiver that allows it to locate your position quickly even under heavy cover or in deep canyons.
 It displays geocache location, terrain, difficulty, and descriptions.
 Its battery life isn’t the longest out there, but it’s good for its price — you get up to 25 hours of use.

 There are a few things to consider when picking up this handheld GPS device.
 To start with, you’ll have to use your smartphone to use any maps.
-Additionally, of the devices that we reviewed here, DeLorme’s tracker is one of the heaviest, weighing seven ounces.
+Additionally, of the devices that we reviewed here, Garmin's inReach SE+ tracker is one of the heaviest, weighing seven and a half ounces.